alexpechkarev/places-autocomplete-js/README.md

 ## Features

 *   **Seamless Google Places Integration:** Directly connects with the modern **Google Places (New) Autocomplete API** for accurate and up-to-date address suggestions.
-*   **Cost-Effective API Usage:** Automatically handles **session tokens** to optimize your Google Maps API costs per Google's guidelines.
+*   **Cost-Effective API Usage:** Automatically handles **session tokens** to optimise your Google Maps API costs per Google's guidelines.
-*   **Optimized User Experience:** Implements **Debounced Input** to limit API calls while the user is typing, ensuring a smooth and responsive search experience.
+*   **Optimised User Experience:** Implements **Debounced Input** to limit API calls while the user is typing, ensuring a smooth and responsive search experience.
 *   **Enhanced Readability:** Provides **Suggestion Highlighting** to automatically bold the portion of text matching the user's input, making suggestions easier to scan.
-*   **Flexible Styling:** Offers **Customizable Styling** allowing you to easily override default styles or apply your own using CSS classes.
+*   **Flexible Styling:** Offers **Customisable Styling** allowing you to easily override default styles or apply your own using CSS classes.
 Built with sensible defaults (Tailwind CSS utility classes by default but can be entirely replaced).
 *   **Robust Event Handling:** Provides `onResponse` and `onError` callbacks for comprehensive control over successful place selections and error scenarios.
 *   **Highly Configurable:** Allows you to control API parameters (`requestParams`) and component behavior/appearance (`options`) to fit your specific application needs.
 *   **Efficient API Loading:** Dynamically loads the Google Maps API script on demand, reducing initial page load times.